-Enter a unique letter or number to identify this New Tax Code tax code and a description.
-GST PST Rate Rate Cancel If either the GST or PST does not apply to a new tax code you're setting up, select its Tax Exempt box.
-Enter the GST and PST percentages for this tax code.
-O.0% O.0% Tax Exempt Calculate Provincial Tax on GST (PiggyBack) inactive Note that selecting this box is not the same as leaving the percentage at zero.
+If either the GST or PST does not apply to a new tax code you're setting up, select its Tax Exempt box.

+Note that selecting this box is not the same as leaving the percentage at zero.
 (See "What the Zero Rated (Z) tax code is for" following.)

-If the PST is to be calculated "o on the sale, added to the tota total), select the Calculate Provincial Tax on GST (Piggyback) checkbox.
+If the PST is to be calculated "on top of" the GST (that is, the GST is calculated on the sale, added to the total, and the PST is then calculated on this new total), select the Calculate Provincial Tax on GST (Piggyback) checkbox.